|

 Wells Fargo announces another round of layoffs in October and November in West Des Moines Des Moines Register: More layoffs are coming at Wells Fargo shortly before the holiday season.
 The bank filed an amendment with the state’s Worker Adjustment and Retraining Notification, or WARN, site for an additional 47 employees to be laid off, effective Nov.
 18. The company also had announced amendments in August affecting 19 workers, effective in October.

 University of Northern Iowa to launch civic education center with Iowa Board of Regents approval Iowa Capital Dispatch: After the Iowa Board of Regents directed state universities to develop potential initiatives for civic education and research last fall, the University of Northern Iowa saw its proposal for a civic education center approved this week.
 UNI’s Center for Civic Education will offer professional development, training, events, research opportunities and educational resources both to campus and the public with the goal of growing civic engagement across all areas of campus, said Jennifer McNabb, UNI history department head and professor.
 Nike CEO John Donahoe stepping down after rocky tenure Wall Street Journal: Nike leader John Donahoe will retire as chief executive next month after nearly five years at the helm, capping a tenure marked by a series of missteps that caused the sneaker giant to lose ground to competitors.
-Elliott Hill, who in 2020 retired as the company’s president of consumer and
+Elliott Hill, who in 2020 retired as the company’s president of consumer and marketplace, will succeed Donahoe as president and CEO starting Oct.
+14, Nike said Thursday.
+Donahoe will also step down from the board of directors.

 |